thinkinglabs/thinkinglabs.github.io/_posts/2025-09-22-a-testers-growth-path-to-test-automation.md

 ## Acknowledgement

-[Kelsey M.](https://www.linkedin.com/in/kels-montzka/) for reviewing the first two drafts, raising important points and somehow creating a better flow in the article.
+[Kelsey M.](https://www.linkedin.com/in/kels-montzka/) for turning the article into a better flow, reviewing two drafts and raising some important topics.

-[Joep Schuurkes](https://smallsheds.garden/) for giving additional feedback on the second draft and pointing other critical points.
+[Joep Schuurkes](https://smallsheds.garden/) for building on top of that and raising additional critical topics.

+[Vernon Richards](https://www.linkedin.com/in/vernonrichards/) for proof-reading the article.

 ## Related Articles